Case Study: Verified Vampire Proofs in the LambdaPi-calculus Modulo: Abstract

 \section{Abstract}

 The \vampire automated theorem prover is extended to output machine-checkable proofs in the \dedukti concrete syntax for the $\lambda\Pi$-calculus modulo.
-This significantly reduces the trusted computing base, and in principle eases proof reconstruction in other proof-checking systems.
+This significantly reduces the trusted computing base and in principle eases proof reconstruction in other proof-checking systems.
 Existing theory is adapted to deal with \vampire's internal logic and inference system.
-Implementation experience is reported, encouraging adoption of verified proofs in other automated systems. \keywords{automated theorem proving \and type theory \and verified proofs}
+Implementation experience is reported, encouraging adoption of verified proofs in other automated systems.